Digital Games Research Association: Transactions of Digital Games Research Association

 In 2013 DiGRA launched the journal Transactions of Digital Games Research Association (ToDiGRA).
 The journal is refereed, open access, and dedicated to furthering the aims of the organization by disseminating "the wide variety of research within the game studies community combining, for example, humane science with sociology, technology with design, and empirics with theory".

 The journal does not accept unsolicited submissions, rather it publishes special issues that are usually dedicated, or drawn from DiGRA conferences.
 Selected papers form the conference are usually invited to the journal where they can be further elaborated on, and they undergo a round of peer review.

+The Editor in Chief of the Journal is Professor José P. Zagal who is faculty at the University of Utah in USA.
+Dr. Zagal replaced the Journals first editor, Dr. Annika Waern from Uppsala University in Sweden.

 Gamergate

-In 2014, during the Gamergate controversy, DiGRA became the subject of a conspiracy theory promoted by YouTuber Carl Benjamin, who claimed that it was being co-opted by feminists.
+In 2014, during the Gamergate controversy, DiGRA became the subject of a conspiracy theory promoted by Carl Benjamin, a YouTuber who claimed that it was being co-opted by feminists.
 Mia Consalvo, president of DiGRA at that time, said that the effort to discredit its members' research demonstrated "hostility to feminism" and a failure to understand academic research in humanities.

-People

-Mia Consalvo held the post of president of the Digital Games Research Association from 2012 to 2016.
+Executive Board

+DiGRA is managed by an elected executive board, since the first election for the 2003-2006 period (replacing the initial setup board).